NoDevOrg/GRPCTools/Docs/CodeGen.md

 )
 ```

-For a server the tooling will generate a protocol that you must implement on a class.
+For a server, the tooling will generate a protocol that you must implement on a class.
 Given a proto file like `Chat.proto` below the tooling will generate `Nodev_ChatProvider` and `Nodev_ChatAsyncProvider`.
-The first uses [SwiftNIO]'s Future types while the second uses the newer async/await syntax.
+The first uses [SwiftNIO](https://github.com/apple/swift-nio)'s EventLoop types while the second uses the newer async/await syntax.
 To implement a provider you will write a class that implements the provider protocol.

+`Chat.proto`

 ```
 syntax = "proto3";